 Field testing/piloting of guidelines is essential

-The implementation strategy is key (develop training material, think about how to institutionalize the guidelines within organizations)
+The implementation strategy is key (develop training materials, think about how to institutionalize the guidelines within organizations)

 Mark Van Ommeren (WHO / MHPSS Reference Group) talked about the development of IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings (MHPSS, 2007).
 The Task Team, which included 27 agencies, was co-chaired by WHO and InterAction.
 The format and structure used for the Guidelines reflects the one used for the 2003 IASC HIV/AIDS Guidelines, with an initial matrix and ‘short’ action sheets for 25 domains.
 The Guidelines’ content and structure were developed collaboratively; each agency was responsible for drafting different parts of the Guidelines under the facilitation of the co-chairs who spent up to 3,000 hours on the project in total.
 The Task Team did not divide themselves in sub-groups for the drafting.
-Mr Van Ommeren identified the implementation of the Guidelines as the most challenging phase, The guidelines are highly referenced (eg. on internet, other guidelines), but not very much used in the field.
+Mr Van Ommeren identified the implementation of the Guidelines as the most challenging phase, .The guidelines are highly referenced (eg. on internet, other guidelines), but not very much used in the field.

 Recommendations: